sampsyo/cs6120/content/blog/2022-03-22-type-alias/index.md

 To predict whether two paths $\mathcal{P}_1, \mathcal{P}_2$ might alias, an obvious heuristic is to say this is when the (typeof $\mathcal{P}$) has nonempty intersection with the subtypes of (typeof $\mathcal{P}$).
 Of course, if the two types are disjoint, then if any expression involving $\mathcal{P}_1$ type checks, the same expression with $\mathcal{P}_2$ substituted in place cannot type check, and so the two paths cannot possibly alias.
 We will define a function TD, which takes two access paths and returns true iff their types have a common subtype.

 ### With Field Access
 We can extend the above heuristic by taking into account the language fact that `a.f` and `a.g` cannot alias each other for some object `a`.
 Here we also assume that a field access and an array indexing never alias.
 This is probably true for many OOP languages.
-We can summarize whether two access paths may alias inductively using the following table:
+We can summarize whether two access paths may alias inductively using the following table, where "FTD" is true iff its arguments paths may alias.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin:0px auto;}